Employee Vaccine Exemptions

 What constitutes a religious belief?

 Long Answer: Title VII requires employers to accommodate only those religious beliefs that are “sincerely held.”
 Seeger, 380 U.S. at 185.
 However, the Court stated in U.S. v.
-Seeger, 380 U.S. 163 (1965) and has continued to reiterate that no court should inquire into the validity or plausibility of the beliefs; instead, the task of a court is “to decide whether the beliefs professed are sincerely held and whether they are, in [the believer’s] own scheme of things, religious.”
+Seeger, 380 U.S. 163 (1965) and has continued to reiterate that no court should inquire into the validity or plausibility of the beliefs; instead, the task of a court is “to decide whether the beliefs professed…are sincerely held and whether they are, in [the believer’s] own scheme of things, religious.”
 Id. at 185.
-The religious belief need not be “correct” or even “plausible.”
+The religious belief need not be “correct” or even “plausible” in order to warrant first amendment protections.
 It is unlawful for the employer to question the correctness of a sincerely held religious belief.
 Furthermore, Title VII protects a sincerely held religious belief even if the employee’s spiritual advisor (such as a pastor) or the affiliated religious sect (such as Protestant) disagrees.
 Emp’t Div., Dep’t of Human Res. of Or. v.
 Smith, 494 U.S. 872, 887 (1990); U.S. E.E.O.C. v.
 Consol Energy, Inc., 860 F.3d 131 (2017).

 Can the employer inquire into the sincerity of the employee's belief?

-Short Answer: Yes but in a very limited manner.
+Short Answer: Yes, but in a very limited manner.
 When an employer has a genuine uncertainty about the basis for the employee’s accommodation request, it is permitted to make a limited inquiry to determine if the belief or practice is religious and sincerely held and gives rise to the need for accommodation.
+It is up to the employee to establish the belief at question is “religious in nature” and “sincerely held” to ward off additional inquiry.
+However, in many cases where the employee has not proven the nature of the religious beliefs or their objections to vaccination, the employer will request additional documentation or deny the request.

 The issue of “sincerely held” is a totality-of-the-circumstances assessment.
 Therefore, none of the above-listed factors are dispositive of the issue of sincerity.
 For example, although prior inconsistent conduct is relevant, an individual’s beliefs and degree of adherence may evolve.
 Thus, a requestor’s newly adopted or inconsistently followed religious practices can qualify as “sincerely held” under Title VII.
 EEOC v.
 Ilona of Hungary, Inc., 108 F.3d 1569 (7th Cir.
 1997).
 Furthermore, “an employer [] should not assume that an employee is insincere simply because some of his or her practices deviate from the commonly followed tenets of [the] religion.”
 Questions and Answers: Religious Discrimination in the Workplace.
 See also, Commission Guidelines, 29 C.F.R. § 1605.1.